AbiGraetz/Nanopore-ITS-Benchmarking/README.md

 7. Mock3_CandidaDiagnostics: Script and input files for diagnostic simulation using *Candida tropicalis*.
 Written by A. Graetz.
 8. AlphaDiversity_BhattacharyyaDistance: Script and input files for community diversity analyses.
 Written by A. Graetz.

-While input files are provided, raw data can be accessed from Zenodo: 10.5281/zenodo.15751794
+While some input files are provided, raw data can be accessed from Zenodo: 10.5281/zenodo.15751794